qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-4-1.rst

     this.getQxSelenium().setSpeed(1000);
   }

-The first real action of the test will be to click the "Preferences" button.
+The first real action of the test will be to tap the "Preferences" button.
 This leads us to one of the main challenges when developing Selenium tests: How to locate the right element.

 Locator strategies
 ------------------